sacha-l/collectables-ethdenver-workshop/workshop/transfer.md

 * A kitty cannot be transferred to its owner
 * A kitty cannot be transferred to an account that already has the maximum kitties allowed

-Handling errors and events we'll need:
+To handle errors and events we'll need:

 1. `NoKitty`, `NotOwner`, and `TransferToSelf` errors to emit relevant errors when checks do not go through.
 1. A `Transferred` event, to emit an event when a transfer is successful.